|

 The security deposit is the single most contested financial issue in landlord-tenant law.
 Most tenants treat it like a formality.
 Landlords treat it like a negotiating chip at the end of a tenancy.

 Normal wear and tear cannot be deducted from your security deposit in most states.
 Normal wear and tear means the gradual deterioration that happens through ordinary, reasonable use of a property: small scuffs on walls from furniture, carpet wear in traffic areas, minor fading from sunlight.
 A landlord cannot charge you for repainting a room that simply needs repainting after two years of normal occupancy.
-But many do, and tenants who do not know the distinction pay it without questioning.
+Many do, and tenants who do not know the distinction pay it without questioning.

 The move-in inspection is your protection against all of this.
 If you document the condition of the unit before you move in, with photographs and a written checklist that both you and the landlord sign, you have a record that preexisting damage existed before your tenancy.
 Without that documentation, a landlord can claim any damage was caused by you, and the burden shifts to you to prove otherwise.
 Many states give tenants the right to request a move-in checklist.
 In many states, landlords are required to provide one.
 Ask for it.
 Do the walkthrough.
 Photograph everything.
-The time you spend doing it before you move in is worth far more than the time you spend fighting over it when you move out.
-See Is It Better to Own or Rent?
-The Real Math No One Explains for a full picture of the financial dynamics that make the security deposit just one piece of a much larger equation.

 What to Ask Before You Sign Anything